RuthKirby/convocloud/README.md

 ConvoCloud is an app that provides a real-time visualisation of the semantic content of spoken language.
 It achieves this by integrating the technologies of Automatic Speech Recognition, Natural Language Processing and Word Cloud generation.

+# Compatability & Demo

+This first version currently runs in Google Chrome Desktop.
+An alpha demo can be tried out [here](http://convocloud.dapper17.com).

 # Use Cases

 With fixes and additions it could possibly be used by those with hearing impairments as an assistive tool for capturing the topics of a spoken conversation.
 Other possible use cases include lectures, meetings and other scenarios where a semantic summary of what is being said would be useful.